chr5tphr/ecGAN/notes.md

 ### Tanh vs. Clipping
 - Tanh: no sparse gradients -> inabillity to learn cifar10
 - Clip: does not have the 'noisy pixels', since it can easily reach full colors

+- Cifar10 only works with Tanh! (sparse gradients)

 ## pattern tangens: clipped linear